QuintonMcNamee/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  A token is used for authentication.
+Making sure not anyone can access the data.

 - [ ] What steps can you take in your web apps to keep your data secure?
+  Using a login and authentication token.

 - [ ] Describe how web servers work.
+  A client sends an HTTP request to a web server, the web server sends a request for the data, the data store sends back the data to the web server, and the web server sends an HTTP response to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  Get, post, put, & delete.

 ## Project Set Up